ericbeland/rune-spiral/OverView.md

 This is a task orchestration and persistence system for LLM's based on Markdown checklists.

 # Instructions
-* Look for and run the requested task matching the name requested
+* Look for and run the requested task matching the name requested in the ./tasks folder for the current working directory
-* Read and complete each step in the markdown task file, one-by-one, in order, from top to bottom
+* If the folder isn't present, follow the "Create the task" instructions below
 * If a task is checked [x], move on to the next unchecked step
 * When completing a task, check it and re-save the file.
 This allows resumption if interrupted
 * If a step asks you to complete another task, do so